VenessaAsiedu/rn-assignment5-11157784/README.md

 Development Process
 Repository Creation: Created a new repository named rn-assignment5-ID and cloned it to the local machine.

-Setup: Set up the initial project structure using React Native CLI.
+Setup: Setting up the initial project structure using React Native CLI.

 Home Screen: Implemented the Home screen based on the provided UI mockup.
 Committed changes.